marbl/MetagenomeScope/README.md

   rendering process ([#262](https://github.com/marbl/MetagenomeScope/issues/262)).
 If this happens to you, you can refresh the page to get Cytoscape.js working again.

-- **Decomposition crashing:** Rarely, chain merging may cause the pattern decomposition process to crash.
-This seems to mostly impact edge-centric graphs.
-Please let us know if you run into this issue.

 ## Development documentation

 See [`CONTRIBUTING.md`](https://github.com/marbl/MetagenomeScope/blob/main/CONTRIBUTING.md).